flipz357/npc_gzip_exp/README.md

-### Code for Paper: “Low-Resource” Text Classification: A Parameter-Free Classification Method with Compressors
+### Introductory note to this fork

-**This fork adds a simple baseline based on token matching to the repository** **It can be enabled with the flag `--simple'**
+This fork adds a simple baseline based on token matching to the repository

 **Try it:**

 ```
 python main_text.py --simple
 ```

+What follows is from the original repo:

+### Code for Paper: “Low-Resource” Text Classification: A Parameter-Free Classification Method with Compressors

 ### Require